-Health and nutrition
+Health and Nutrition

 Based on research and scientific evidence, health professionals recommend a diet that is high in fruits and vegetables.
 In order to ensure readily available, healthy and fresh produce of the highest quality, the Canadian Horticultural Council (CHC) works with industry and government departments on issues affecting plant health and food safety.

-- CHC, along with the Canadian Produce Marketing Association (CPMA) and the Canadian Public Health Association (CPHA), encourage the federal and provincial/territorial governments to establish policy statements supporting the goal of increasing the fruit and vegetable consumption of Canadians by 20%.
+CHC, along with the Canadian Produce Marketing Association (CPMA) and the Canadian Public Health Association (CPHA), encourage the federal and provincial/territorial governments to establish policy statements supporting the goal of increasing the fruit and vegetable consumption of Canadians by 20%.
 This is equivalent to one additional serving a day for all Canadians, increasing consumption for many to the base amount recommended by the current Canada’s Food Guide.

-- CHC further recommends that the government improve accessibility to quality fruits and vegetables for all Canadians and especially rural, remote, First Nations, Métis and Inuit communities;
+CHC further recommends that the government improve accessibility to quality fruits and vegetables for all Canadians and especially rural, remote, First Nations, Métis and Inuit communities

-- CHC furthermore urges government to increase the current recommended daily intake of fruit and vegetables in the upcoming revised version of Canada’s Food Guide.
+CHC furthermore urges government to increase the current recommended daily intake of fruit and vegetables in the upcoming revised version of Canada’s Food Guide.

-- In April 2017, CHC submitted comments in response to the Safe Food for Canadians Regulations Act and the Canadian Food Inspection Agency is now reviewing the submissions.
+In April 2017, CHC submitted comments in response to the Safe Food for Canadians Regulations Act and the Canadian Food Inspection Agency is now reviewing the submissions.
 The regulations will likely be published in the Canada Gazette in Winter/Spring 2018.

-- In November 2016, CHC and the Canadian Produce Marketing Association lobbied government during meetings with nearly 60 Members of Parliament.
-The meetings were held as part the two organizations’ annual Fall Harvest event.
+In November 2017, CHC and CPMA lobbied the federal government during meetings with Members of Parliament and Senators.
+The meetings were held as part of the two organizations’ annual Fall Harvest event.